 Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

-So how do you get those seats washed and prevent them from looking dull?
+So how do you get the upholstery washed and prevent it from looking dull?

-We'll show you some simple hacks and some inexpensive boat cleaning spray, marine cleaner, boat cleaner and other cleaning products to assist you with those routine cleanings.
+We'll show you some simple tips and some inexpensive boat cleaning spray and cleaning products to assist you with those routine cleanings.